November 10, 2023 | 5 min read

 We spend a lifetime generating wealth but few of us spend the time to ensure it’s passed on in the way we want it to.

-Having a plan in place for how and when you want your wealth to be transferred, will help all parties understand your intentions and the process.
+Having a plan in place to transfer your wealth, will help those who are inheriting it, understand your intentions and the process.

 While there isn’t a one-size-fits-all approach, we’ve highlighted a few considerations to get you started.

 Many people find it hard to discuss subjects like death and the future division of wealth, particularly when many family members are involved.

 But there’s a lot to be said for having open discussions about how assets and future inheritances will be divided.